 Adding only plain water to your cooling system can be dangerous.
-Plain water, or some other liquid like alcohol, can boil before the proper coolant mix will.
-Your vehicle's coolant warning system is set for the proper coolant mix.
-With plain water or the wrong mix, your engine could get too hot but you wouldn't get the overheat warning.
+Plain water, or some other liquid like alcohol, can boil before the proper coolant mixture will.
+Your vehicle's coolant warning system is set for the proper coolant mixture.
+With plain water or the wrong mixture, your engine could get too hot but you wouldn't CAUTION: (Continued)

+get the overheat warning.
 Your engine could catch fire and you or others could be burned.
-Use a 50/50 mix of clean water and DEX-COOL ®coolant.
+Use a 50/50 mixture of clean water and DEX-COOL[®] coolant.